The Constitution of a Poet | Tô Thùy Yên

 See whether there is a God.

-I’ve often dreamed of being the guy with the palms void of any fateful lines, active outside of God’s scrutiny, tiny school of life.
+Often I would dream of being the guy without any fateful lines in his hands, energetically beyond God’s scrutiny, tiny tiny school of life.

 Gosh the honour, a planet without a sun!

-Usually in the afternoon, the horizon is eroding, bleeding, I would look back at my life, a kingdom fallen into the decade, the oppressive grief.
+Often on an afternoon, the eroding horizon bleeds, as I look back at my life, a kingdom fallen in a single oppressive mournful decade.

 I would torture myself, in the name of revenge void of an enemy, I would torture the guy who plays the God-given role